gerlichlab/hicognition/documentation/hugo-site/content/widgets/_index.md

 # Widgets

 HiCognition implements the region-set focus approach (see the [concept section](/docs/concept/region_set_focus/) for details) on a visualization level using widget collections and widgets.
-Widget collections represent a single set of genomic regions (e.g. Chip-Seq peaks of a target protein) and can host one or more widgets that represent genomic features (e.g. Chip-Seq tracks or Hi-C tracks).
+Widget collections represent a single set of genomic regions (e.g., Chip-Seq peaks of a target protein) and host one or more widgets representing genomic features (e.g., Chip-Seq tracks or Hi-C tracks).

 ![Widget concept](/docs/Widget_concept.png)

-Features are linked to genomic regions via preprocessing steps (see the [preprocessing section](/docs/preprocessing/) for more details), which mostly represent data aggregation.
+Features are linked to genomic regions via preprocessing steps (see the [preprocessing section](/docs/preprocessing/) for more details), which primarily represent data aggregation.
 Once preprocessing has linked features to genomic regions, they are available for addition to a widget collection via appropriate widgets (see the [widget controls section](/docs/widgets/widget_controls) on how to do that).

 HiCognition implements preprocessing to allow answering three main questions at a genomic region set (see the [concept section](/docs/concept/region_set_focus/) for more details):

-1. __Exploring average behaviour__: What is the average magnitude of a specific 1d-/2d-genomic signal?
+1. __Exploring average behavior__: What is the average magnitude of a specific 1d-/2d-genomic signal?
-2. __Exploring heterogeneity__ : Is the population of regions homogeneous with respect to a collection of 1d- or 2d-features?
-What subsets have different behaviour with respect to a collection of 1d- or 2d-features?
+2. __Exploring heterogeneity__: Is the population of regions homogeneous with respect to a collection of 1d- or 2d-features?
+What subsets have different behavior with respect to a collection of 1d- or 2d-features?
 3. __Enrichment analysis__: What other regions are enriched?

 The results of these preprocessing steps can be visualized using specific widgets: